vbookshelf/How-to-Add-Arduino-Tool-Calls-to-Ai-Chat/README.md

     *   Send a simple command from the Jupyter Notebook to make the Arduino perform a physical action.
 This example uses the builtin LED on the Arduino therefore, you don't need to do any wiring.

 *   **2. Control Arduino with the Gemini LLM**
     *   Use a Large Language Model (LLM) to interact with the Arduino using natural language.
-By chatting with Gemini and using function calling, you can type commands like "turn the light on."
+By chatting with Gemini and using function calling, you can type commands like "Please turn on the light."
 The model will translate your request into code that controls the Arduino.

 <br>